Elena Aguilar (she/her)

-Elena has trained thousands of educators across the United States and abroad in transformational coaching.
-She is the author of six highly acclaimed books: The Art of Coaching, (2013) and The Art of Coaching Teams, (2016) Onward: Cultivating Emotional Resilience in Educators (2018) and the Onward Workbook (2018), Coaching for Equity (2020) and The Art of Coaching Workbook (2020).
-She is a regular contributor to Edutopia and ASCD’s Educational Leadership, and she was a blogger for EdWeek Teacher for many years.
+Elena Aguilar is a writer, leader, teacher, coach and podcaster.
+She is the author of seven highly acclaimed books: The Art of Coaching, (2013) The Art of Coaching Teams (2016), Onward: Cultivating Emotional Resilience in Educators (2018), The Onward Workbook (2018), Coaching for Equity (2020), The Art of Coaching Workbook (2020) and The PD Book: 7 Habits that Transform Professional Development (2022).
+She has also been a frequent contributor to Edutopia, ASCD’s Educational Leadership, and EdWeek Teacher.

 Stacey is also a professional artist and brings an eye for aesthetics and design to Bright Morning.
 Stacey has a BA in Architecture from Princeton and an MFA from the California Institute of the Arts.
 He and Elena are happily married.

 LesLee Bickford (she/her)

 Chief Strategy & Operating Officer

 LesLee honed her design, strategy, and consulting skills in education and nonprofits.
 She began her career teaching and coaching in Philadelphia public schools before relocating to the Midwest and moving from working within the public school system to partnering with educators and the staff members who support them.
 Since 2003 she has led teams and imagined, designed, and executed learning experiences for individuals and groups in both school and non-profit settings.